Toggle menu

 Applicants will not meet the criteria where the following applies:

-Where the applicant has been known to be involved in incidents of anti-social or criminal behaviour, which is/maybe likely to cause nuisance or annoyance to neighbours and the surrounding community including but not limited to:
+Where the applicant has been involved in incidents of antisocial or criminal behaviour, which is/may be likely to cause nuisance or annoyance to neighbours and the surrounding community, including but not limited to:

 • intimidation or harassment